Padawan Municipal Council: Administration

-Padawan Municipal Council administers an area of 1,432 km2 which covers mainly the Kuching outskirts with a population of 306,000 consists of Chinese, Iban, Malays, and Bidayuh ethnic groups.
+Padawan Municipal Council administers an area of 1,432 km2 which covers mainly the Kuching outskirts with a overall population of 340,226 residents, consists of Chinese and Iban as the majority in this area, followed by Malays, Bidayuh, and fewer Orang Ulu community.
 The main source of revenue for the council is the assessment tax (a local property tax that based on the annual rental value of the property).
-A total of RM 15 million assessment tax has been collected as on 1 January 2006.
+A total of RM 40 million assessment tax has been collected as on 30 November 2025.

 Committees

 The council has six standing committees namely: